felix-seifert/Distributed-AI---GAMA-Assignments/Project/README.md

 <img src="https://user-images.githubusercontent.com/36768662/102253483-a9249500-3f07-11eb-96bb-4aaf0faac92d.png">

 The first image represents the map of the simulation with the different species and processes already explained previously.
-The white agents are the DustBots: the bigger the DustBot, the more the quantity of Trash currently held ('trashCurrentlyHeld').
+The white agents are the DustBots: the bigger the DustBot, the more the quantity of Trash currently held (`trashCurrentlyHeld`).

 This is a balanced setting, as there are no overlapping of Stalls or isolated Stalls.
-It may happen that the DustBots won't be able to see a Pub far away if the sight distance ('sightDistance') isn't set properly high enough.
+It may happen that the DustBots won't be able to see a Pub far away if the sight distance (`sightDistance`) isn't set properly high enough.

 If a Pub is unseen, Trash will be accumulated.